aipmhub/aipm-chat/contributing/Basic/Setup-Development.md

 ## Local Development

-Before starting development on LobeChat, you need to install and configure some necessary software and tools in your local environment.
+Before starting development on AiPMChat, you need to install and configure some necessary software and tools in your local environment.
 This document will guide you through these steps.

 ### Development Environment Requirements